jpaulm/javafbp/README.md

 ## Running a network

+### Default connection size

+JavaFBP recommends using a small connection size for debugging, and a larger one for production.
+Currently this is coded in `Network.java - defaultCapacity` (https://github.com/jpaulm/javafbp/blob/master/src/main/java/com/jpaulmorrison/fbp/core/engine/Network.java) to select the debug size.
+This should be changed when going into production.

 ### Running on DOS

 Essentially, you will have downloaded the JavaFBP jar file earlier, so position to the `bin` directory of your project, and enter the following into the DOS window: